LukynkaCZE/kotlin-bindables/README.md

 playerHealth.unregister(playerHealthChangeListener)
 ```

-You can also dispose a bindable using the `dispose` method, this will remove all listeners from it
+You can also dispose a bindable using the `dispose` method, this will remove all listeners from it and unbind it
 ```kotlin
 val playerHealth = Bindable<Int>(5)